sphinx-doc/sphinx/doc/domains.rst

 The Python domain (name **py**) provides the following directives for module
 declarations:

-.. directive:: .. py:module:: name
+.. rst:directive:: .. py:module:: name

    This directive marks the beginning of the description of a module (or package submodule, in which case the name should be fully qualified, including the package name).
-It does not create content (like e.g. :dir:`py:class` does).
+It does not create content (like e.g. :rst:dir:`py:class` does).

    This directive will also cause an entry in the global module index.